Luxilon/RobloxJoin/README.md

 Secondly get the <code>.ROBLOSECURITY</code> value by using a cookie manager extension such as http://www.editthiscookie.com/.

 Next go to the roblox website (inorder to view its cookies).
-Open up editthiscookie and copy the <code>.ROBLOSECURITY</code> value of the cookie.
+Open up <b>editthiscookie</b> and copy the <code>.ROBLOSECURITY</code> value of the cookie.

 ![Screenshot](/screenshots/value.png)

-Finally paste your roblox cookie into the RobloxJoin program, enter the users username and that's it.
-The program will wait until the user joins a gamr
+Finally paste your roblox cookie into the <b>RobloxJoin</b> program, enter the users username and that's it.
+The program will wait until the user joins a game.